WojciechLisCode/montipallarols/README.md

 ### Projects ###

 [Slacker](https://slacker.netlify.app/) is a full stack web app that I built as part of my final project at Codaisseur.
-It allows you to create film lists as well as add reviews for the films and shows that you love. 🎥
+It allows you to search for films, create lists and add reviews for the films and shows that you love. 🎥

 [Slacker: Frontend repo](https://github.com/montipallarols/slacker-client)